 - The skipper of Falcon gives you the opportunity to sail on a 60ft, 25kt+ capable, pro race boat in some of the world’s most prestigious regattas or on one of a number of ‘bucket list’ ocean crossing voyages.

 - You become an active member of our crew- not a passenger.
 You will assist with helming, sail trimming and all the normal duties of a crew member whilst having the opportunity to learn about weather routing, navigation, race tactics & short-handed sailing techniques from a highly experienced skipper and mate.

-- We provide the boat, a highly skilled professional crew, full safety training and total support throughout the voyage.
-So you have a great time whilst making either a HR objective or personal dream a reality.
+- We provide the boat, a highly-skilled professional crew, full safety training and total support throughout the voyage.
+So you have a great time whilst making either an HR objective or personal dream a reality.

 - Your skipper and mate are going to be there for your entire experience with us and will help you through every aspect of the adventure.
 From learning about all the safety equipment present onboard right through to what to wear and what to pack- we can help you navigate the whole process.
 Find out more

 Date: Aug 2021, dates have to be confirmed

 Meet at Kraken’s home port, Gunwharf Quays before travelling to the start at the Yacht Squadron, off Cowes.